tianyirenjian/jvalidation/README.md

 You can also create new language files in the resources directory to supplement the system language files.

-Use `jvalidation.default-lang` to configure the default language, otherwise it defaults to English.
+The default behavior is to use LocaleContextHolder.getLocale() to automatically determine the language to use.
+If the corresponding language file is not found, the default language is used.
+You can configure the default language using "jvalidation.default-lang", and if it's not configured, the default language will be English.

 Available Validation Rules
 -----------------